flavienbwk/book-devops/eng/README.md

 Beyond the speed at which technology evolves and as with any area of expertise, this type of infrastructure requires the maintenance of the skills necessary to administer it.

 We can easily imagine that a fighter pilot maintains his or her flying skills.
-Why would it be any different for engineers who maintain critical software vital to the company's operation?
+Why would it be any different for engineers who maintain critical software vital to the institution's operation?
 You and your teams must continue to stay ahead by training regularly (see chapter "[Continuous training](#continuous-training)").

 In DevOps mode, organizations can afford to fail faster, with controlled risk, to innovate ahead of their competitors.